butfirstchai.com

 Add more olive oil to the same pan.
 Pan-fry the potato chunks until browned on all sides.
 Remove and keep them aside.

-Next, add the chopped red bell pepper and roast until charred edges.
+Next, add the chopped red bell pepper and roast until charred.
 Remove and keep them aside.

 Heat more olive oil in the same pan.
-Saute the finely chopped onions and garlic.
-Add the spice powders along with some salt and saute for few minutes.
+Sauté the finely chopped onions and garlic.
+Add the spice powders along with some salt and saute for a few minutes.
 Stir in the pureed tomatoes, tomato paste and pomegranate molasses.
 Bring the sauce to a full boil.

 Place the seared chicken meatballs carefully in a single layer.
 Pour enough water to partially submerge the meatballs.
 Cover and cook on low flame for 15 to 20 minutes or until the meatballs are cooked and the sauce starts to thicken.